pdav5883/bracket-revival/README.md

 # bracket-revival
 A March Madness bracket picking game where you get to re-pick your bracket after every round.
-Hosted at https://bracket.bearloves.rocks

 ## Next TODO
-- About page
-- Add github to nav
-- License and ref to bracketry, attribute bracket image
+- Fill out about.html stubs
 - Reset max-age in S3 sync to 21600

 ## Maybe TODO